fimoengine/emf-rfcs/text/0000-emf-core-base.md

 [reference-level-explanation]: #reference-level-explanation

 The **emf-core-base** interface specifies a number of apis and conventions to be implemented by a conforming engine.
-The interface constitutes a module in itself.
 To specify the interface, we will make use of the C language, as it serves as a lingua franca for many other languages.

 The relevant sections of the specification can be found in the following table: